jamespfennell/xz/README.md

 For this kind of project, this usually necessitates copying files from the upstream project into the directory.
 The approach here is a little different:
-    for each C source file needed to compile the package, we add a tiny C shim file in the lzma directory that includes the source file using an `#include` directive.
+    for each C source file needed to compile the package, we add a C shim file in the lzma directory that includes the source file using an `#include` directive.
 There are two benefits to this.
 First, by wrapping each `#include` in an `#ifndef GOXZ_SKIP_C_COMPILATION` conditional we can
     use the `CGO_CFLAGS` environment variable to essentially skip C compilation entirely.
 (The shim file will evaluate to an empty source file.)
-This enables users to build the package by statically linking to a prebuilt system lzma library instead
+This enables users to build the package by statically linking to a prebuilt system lzma2 library instead
     of compiling the library from scratch.
 Second, it means that non-trivial source files are not duplicated in source control.
 This is one of those things that's not really important but "feels good".